up-to-you/dev_notes/multithreading/lock-mechanics.md

 Most of the time (during Biased, Thin locks and before inflating to heavyweight Fat lock) JVM utilize `CAS` CPU instruction for internal implementation of optimized Locking.

+`Contention`- the name is the same as it's meaning, it's a contention between Threads for some resource, in current scope - contention for Object's Monitor lock.

 ### Unlocked  &nbsp;&rarr;&nbsp;  Biased lock

 Below are layouts of *mark word* during unlocked and biased lock states: